Naomi Webber

 Employment and discrimination

-Naomi has been involved in group litigation, acting for one of 45 Respondents in a claim relating to discrimination in recruitment, and for one of 25 Respondents in a claim brought by 127 Claimants in relation to the ‘no jab no job’ policy for care homes.
+In group litigation, Naomi has represented one of 45 Respondents in a claim relating to discrimination in recruitment, and one of 25 Respondents in a claim brought by 127 Claimants in relation to the ‘no jab no job’ policy for care homes during the Covid-19 pandemic.

-Naomi’s background in university teaching means she is willing and able to provide training in a range of areas of employment law.
+Naomi’s background in university teaching means she ably suited to providing training in a range of areas of employment law.

 Prior to pupillage, Naomi worked as a judicial assistant in the Court of Appeal, where she worked on a number of ground-breaking employment cases, in areas including National Minimum Wage, whistleblowing, territorial jurisdiction, variation of contract and harassment.